hrparab99/BashBlaze-7-Days-of-Bash-Scripting-Challenge/Challenges/Day_2/Day_2.0_explorer.md

-# Day 2 Bash Scripting Challenge - Interactive File and Directory Explorer
+# Day 2 Bash Scripting Challenge -File and Directory Explorer

 Welcome to Day 2 of the Bash Scripting Challenge!
-In this challenge, you will create a bash script that serves as an directory explorer.
+In this challenge, you will create a bash script that serves as an file and directory explorer.
 The script will allow you to explore the files and directories in the current path.

 ### Part 1: File and Directory Exploration